2022–23 European windstorm season: Storm Marion

 A storm named Marion by the University of Berlin affected the British Isles on Wednesday 2 November and Thursday 3 November.
 The Met Office issued yellow weather warnings for wind and rain for 2 and 3 November, affecting large parts of Wales, northern England, Scotland and all of Northern Ireland.

 Storm Eva (Ottilie)

 Storm Eva was named on 4 November 2022.
 Amber warnings were put in place for southern Italy, and red warnings were put in place for Greece.

 Storm Philomena

 Storm Philomena was named on 7 November 2022.
-The storm caused wind gusts of over 70 mph in Cornwall, and on 7:45 CH 10 November, the storm entered a dissipation stage for the Storm Quisina.
+The storm caused wind gusts of over 70 mph in Cornwall, and on 10 November, the storm entered a dissipation stage for the Storm Quisina.

 Storm Regina

 Storm Regina was named by the FUB on 14 November 2022.
 The storm passed through the United Kingdom on 17–18 November.
 The storm caused heavy rainfall in both Scotland and England.